cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     If the module cannot pay, then it is a panic as the escrow has failed.

+You will notice that no special case is made when the wager is zero.
+This is a design choice here, and which way you choose to go is up to you.
+Not contacting the bank unnecessarily is cheaper in gas.
+On the other hand, why not outsource the zero check to the bank?

 ## Insert wager handling

 With the desired steps defined in the wager handling functions, it is time to invoke them at the right places in the message handlers.